noah-janzen/master-thesis/README.md

 | 26.02.2024 - 31.03.2024 |       5w | 📝 Writing                                 | -           |
 | 01.04.2024 - 15.04.2024 |       2w | 📖 Proofreading                            | -           |
 | 15.04.2024              |        - | 🏁 Submission                              | -           |

+## Other

+- _Reinforcement Learning and Ensemble Learning (e.g. Adaboost) should be considered_ → Why?